Neymar has 'lost the fear to play' ahead of World Cup, says Alisson

+Brazil star Neymar is growing in confidence and has "lost the fear to play" ahead of the World Cup, according to goalkeeper Alisson.

-Neymar has starred on his return from a foot injury, scoring in Brazil's friendly wins over Croatia and Austria.
+Neymar has starred on his return from a foot injury, scoring in Brazil's friendly wins over Croatia and Austria earlier this month.

-Alisson praised his team-mate for the way he has returned, as Brazil prepares for Group E matches against Switzerland, Costa Rica and Serbia.
+Alisson praised his team-mate for the way he has returned, as Brazil prepare for Group E matches against Switzerland, Costa Rica and Serbia.

 "Neymar is doing very well, fortunately.
 I believe they dealt really well with his recovery process.
 He had a full clinical recovery," he told a news conference Tuesday.